heremaps/here-aws-sar/README.md

 ### Position

-Note: this API call requires an HTTP **POST**.
-For GET requests "Missing Authentication Token" response given will be from AWS as **POST** request is expected.
+Note: The API type is HTTP **POST**.
+For GET requests, "Missing Authentication Token" response will be returned from AWS as **POST** type request is expected.

 An example of an HTTP POST to HERE API: